On the Robustness of Normalizing Flows for Inverse Problems in Imaging: On the Robustness of Conditional NFs

-Here we verify that certain conditional inputs that cause errors are OOD.
+Here we verify that certain conditional inputs that cause errors are OOD, even though they are in-distribution in Human's eye.
 Specifically, we check the difference between $\mathbf{y}_\text{in}$ and $\mathbf{y}_\text{OOD}$ by investigating the encoder output $g_{\boldsymbol{\theta}}$ for the conditional input $\mathbf{y}$.
 The Mahalanobis distance~\cite{lee2018simple} was selected to measure these differences.
 The Mahalanobis distance of a point $\mathbf{v}$ from a probability measure $p$ is defined as

 where $\mu_p = \mathbb{E}_{\mathbf{u}\sim p}[\mathbf{u}]$, $\Sigma_p = \mathbb{E}_{\mathbf{u}\sim p}[\mathbf{u}\mathbf{u}^\mathrm{T}]$.
 To check the difference from the perspective of $g_{\boldsymbol{\theta}}$ rather than the data themselves, we compare $d_M(g_{\boldsymbol{\theta}}(\mathbf{y}_{\text{in}}), g_{\boldsymbol{\theta}\#}\hat{p}_{\mathbf{y}})$ and $d_M(g_{\boldsymbol{\theta}}(\mathbf{y}_\text{OOD}), g_{\boldsymbol{\theta}\#}\hat{p}_{\mathbf{y}})$, where $g_{\boldsymbol{\theta}\#}\hat{p}_{\mathbf{y}}$ is a pushforward of $\hat{p}_{\mathbf{y}} = (1/N)\sum_{j=1}^{N} \delta_{\mathbf{y}^{(j)}}$ with respect to $g_{\boldsymbol{\theta}}$.
 For simplicity, we denote our OOD score as follows: